MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/workload-identity.md

 ## Enable workload identity on your cluster

 Follow the appropriate steps to enable the workload identity feature for either a new Arc-enabled Kubernetes cluster or an existing one.
-In both cases, make sure to replace the name and resource gropu with your values, and configure parameters as desired.
+In both cases, make sure to replace the name and resource group with your values, and configure parameters as desired.

 |Parameter  |Description  |Required  |
 |---------|---------|---------|